Dangers Of Giving Tylenol Or Ibuprofen To Your Pet. And Why Grooming Is Vital For Your Pet's Health?

 3. How often should I brush the dog's coat?

 It is another critical step in the grooming process of your dog.
 Pets generally need constant coat brushing, which helps the fur remain shiny.
 However, this does not mean you have to brush your dog daily; it depends on the length of their hair.
 Dogs with long hair, like golden retrievers, require brushing more frequently because long hair gets tangled easily and can even become a hub for bugs.
 Make sure to do it at least once a week for dogs, as it becomes painful if their hair is not matted correctly.

 4. How often should I trim my dog's fur?

 As the length of your dog's hair grows, you must trim it regularly.
 Many people prefer going to a professional for this task.
 However, if you decide to cut the hair yourself, the best time is when the dog is calm and sleeping/ lying down.
 You must be extremely slow and take utmost precautions when holding the scissor or clipper near your dog.
 Considering this process's sensitivity, first-time puppy owners should go to a professional, especially for areas around the eyes and ears.
 You can also give your dog some #hemp #CBD to keep it relaxed.

 5. How to look for skin infections in the dog?

 We hope these tips helped you understand the importance of #Grooming and how you can groom your paw friend.
-While going through this article, you might have felt that this is burdensome and requires a lot of time.
+While going through this article, you might have felt that this is burdensome and requires much time.
 However, once you get the hang of it, it becomes a part of your routine.
 Your puppy needs this pampering from you from time to time.
 In return, you surely will get unconditional love and unlimited cuddles.

 Dangers of giving Tylenol or Ibuprofen to your pet